doctorvanya/bing/README.md

 # bing
-Download daily bing image and send this image to your email address Using XML Deserialize
+Download daily bing image and send this image to your email address.

+Using XML Deserialize